david-domz/mockallan/README.md

 ## Using Configurable Stub Responses

-1) Create a Stub Configuration JSON file or use `stub_config.json` in this repository.
+1) Create a stub configuration JSON file or use the `stub_config.json` provided in this repository.

 E.g.
 ```json